 Upon receipt of the Sunrise application, DOT Registry will issue a unique tracking number to the Registrar, which will correspond to that particular application.
 All applications will receive tracking numbers regardless of whether they are complete.
-Applications received during the Sunrise period will be accepted on a first-come, first-served basis and must be active Limited Liability Companies in good standing before they may be awarded the requested domain, or able to proceed to auction.
+Applications received during the Sunrise period will be accepted on a first-come, first-served basis and must be active Limited Liability Partnerships in good standing before they may be awarded the requested domain, or able to proceed to auction.
 Upon submission of all of the required information and documentation, registrar will forward the information to DOT Registry's [RPM Team] for authentication.
 DOT Registry's [RPM Team] will review the information and documentation and verify the trademark information, and notify the potential registrant of any deficiencies.
 If a registrant does not cure any trademark-related deficiencies and/or respond by the means listed within one (1) week, DOT Registry will notify its registrar and the domain name will be released for registration.

 DOT Registry will incorporate a Sunrise Dispute Resolution Policy (SDRP).
-The SRDP will allow challenges to Sunrise Registrations by third parties for a ten-day period after acceptance of the registration based on the following four grounds: (i) at time the challenged domain name was registered, the registrant did not hold a trademark registration of national effect (or regional effect) or the trademark had not been court-validated or protected by statute or treaty; (ii) the domain name is not identical to the mark on which the registrant based its Sunrise registration; (iii) the trademark registration on which the registrant based its Sunrise registration is not of national or regional effect or the trademark had not been court-validated or protected by statute or protected by statute or for a ten-day registration is not of national or regional effect or the trademark had not been court-validated or protected by statute or protected by statute or treaty; or (iv) the trademark registration on which the domain name registrant based its Sunrise registration based its Sun
+The SRDP will allow challenges to Sunrise Registrations by third parties for a ten-day period after acceptance of the registration based on the following four grounds: (i) at time the challenged domain name was registered, the registrant did not hold a trademark registration of national effect (or regional effect) or the trademark had not been court-validated or protected by statute or treaty; (ii) the domain name is not identical to the mark on which the registrant based its Sunrise registration; (iii) the trademark registration on which the registrant based its Sunrise registration is not of national or regional effect or the trademark had not been court-validated or protected by statute or treaty; or (iv) the trademark registration on which the domain name registrant based its Sunrise registration did not issue on or before the effective date of the Registry Agreement and was not applied for on or before ICANN announced the applications received.